cjdbarlow/Part-One/resistance.md

 * $$v$$ = Velocity
 * $$\eta$$ = Gas viscosity

-A Reynolds' Number of <2000 is predominantly laminar flow, whilst >4000 is predominantly turbulent.
+A Reynolds' Number of < 2000 is predominantly laminar flow, whilst >4000 is predominantly turbulent.

 ###Laminar Flow
+In laminar flow:
-In laminar flow, gas moves in a series of concentric cylinders which slide over one another, with gas moving **twice as fast** in the centre of the cylinder as the outside, where it is almost stationary.
-As a result, it appears in cross-section as an **advancing cone**, and may reach the end of the tube when the volume of flow is less than the volume of the tube.
-This is the mechanism of alveolar ventilation when tidal volumes are less than anatomical dead space volume.
+* Gas moves in a series of concentric cylinders which slide over one another
+  * Gas in the centre moves **twice as fast** compared to the outside, where it is almost stationary
+* Gas appears in cross-section as an **advancing cone**
+Gas may reach the end of the tube when the volume of flow is less than the volume of the tube.
+  * This is the mechanism of alveolar ventilation when tidal volumes are less than anatomical dead space volume

-In a straight unbranched tube, flow can be quantified by the Hagen-Poiseuille Equation:
+In a straight unbranched tube, flow can be quantified by the **Hagen-Poiseuille Equation**:
 $$ F = {\Delta P \pi r^4 \over 8l.v}$$, where:
 * $$F$$ = Flow
 * $$\Delta P$$ = Driving pressure